Shaping Cold Atom Clouds with a Vortex Beam: Introduction

-Here, we introduce an approach for creating thin line- and sheet-like atomic ensembles based on shaping an atomic cloud via an optical vortex beam with a polarization singularity at the beam center, where the beam intensity vanishes.
-Then, shining a vortex beam on an atomic cloud allows for selective interaction between the light field and the atoms in the outer beam regions, which can be used to effectively remove (hide) atoms and thus shape the cloud.
-At lowest order approximation, the intensity profile close to the beam center is parabolic, with the curvature scaling linearly with the beam power.
-Therefore, the size of the remaining atomic distribution can be decreased arbitrarily, even below the diffraction limit, by just increasing the beam power, creating a thin line of atoms.
-Additionally, the inhomogeneous polarization distribution of the vortex beam can be used to create more complex spatial intensity distributions, such as a double-lobed structure featuring a zero-intensity line passing through the center.
-Then, the resulting beam can be used for the shaping of atomic clouds into sheet-like distributions.
-In our work, we experimentally demonstrate two different shaping schemes.
-In the \textit{dynamic scheme}, atoms in bright beam regions are accelerated due to the scattering force from the resonant shaping beam, effectively removing atoms in a selective way across the beam profile.
-In the \textit{dark-state scheme}, the shaping beam frequency is tuned such that atoms in bright beam regions are instead pumped to a non-interacting dark state, transparent to the shaping beam.
+We experimentally demonstrate two different shaping schemes.
+In the \textit{dynamic scheme}, atoms in bright beam regions are accelerated due to the scattering force from the resonant shaping beam, selectively removing atoms across the beam profile.
+In the \textit{dark-state scheme}, the shaping beam frequency is tuned such that atoms in bright beam regions are pumped to a non-interacting dark state, transparent to the shaping beam.
 In both cases, this leads to the formation of either a micron-scaled line of atoms or, when using an additional polarizer, an atomic sheet.
 Our experimental results, for a double-lobed beam in the case of the \textit{dynamic scheme} and for a vortex beam in the case of the \textit{dark-state scheme}, show good agreement with the theory, which predicts the method to be in principle not diffraction-limited.
-Due to the very simple setup and the requirement of low power for the shaping beam, our method makes the generation of micron-scaled, unconfined clouds easily accessible and provides a unique experimental platform for studies with thin atomic ensembles.
-In particular, this motivates us to employ this technique in future studies of Rydberg interactions in unconfined atomic rubidium ensembles.
+Due to the very simple setup and the low power required for the shaping beam, our method makes the generation of micron-scaled, unconfined clouds easily accessible and provides an experimental platform and alternative approach for studies with thin ensembles of atoms at random positions.
+This opens the route for the study of phenomena which in the past have only been investigated in ordered and confined systems, such as Rydberg crystallization \cite{Pohl,Schauß} and long-range quantum correlations \cite{Weimer}.